geneontology/go-site/metadata/rules/README.md

  * <a href="#gorule0000054">GORULE:0000054 Genes annotated with ND should have no other annotations for that aspect</a>
  * <a href="#gorule0000055">GORULE:0000055 References should have only one ID per ID space</a>
  * <a href="#gorule0000056">GORULE:0000056 Annotations should validate against GO shape expressions</a>
+ * <a href="#gorule0000057">GORULE:0000057 Group specific filter rules should be applied to annotations</a>
+ * <a href="#gorule0000058">GORULE:0000058 Object extensions should conform to the extensions-patterns.yaml file in metadata</a>